The Playboy from Scotland

 JARDIM DA SERRA

-The property dearest to his heart however high above the fishing village of Câmara De Lobos, was his countryside retreat of ‘Quinta do Jardim da Serra’.
+The property dearest to his heart, however, sits high above the fishing village of Câmara De Lobos and was his countryside retreat of ‘Quinta do Jardim da Serra’.

-Here, over the years the British Consul General developed a large estate with beautiful gardens that showcased many exotic species of trees and flowers he collected - as it still does!
+Here, over the years the British Consul General developed a large estate with beautiful gardens that showcased the many exotic species of trees and flowers he’d collected - as it still does!
 Here you find today Madeira’s tallest tree, a gigantic eucalyptus that reaches a full 65 metres.

 FLYING THE FLAG

-The enthusiastic envoy went as far as devising a coloured flag system to alert his ‘dame da noite’… bringing a whole new meaning to the phrase ‘nailing your colours to the mast’.
+“Bringing a whole new meaning to the phrase ‘nailing your colours to the mast”

-They reckon the saucy Scotsman had as many as 30 girls at his beck & call and today, so they say, there’s a predominance of blue-eyed blondes in the Jardim da Serra area - but who are we to comment?
+They reckon the saucy Scotsman had as many as 30 girls at his beck & call and today, so they say, there’s a predominance of blue-eyed blondes in the Jardim da Serra area.

 ROYAL CONNECTIONS